Anchoring effect: Anchoring in pricing

-According to the theory, consumers’ shopping experiences are influenced by factors such as time restriction and specific environment.
+According to the theory, consumers' shopping experiences are influenced by factors such as time restriction and specific environment.
 Enterprises design would set anchor values for consumers in order to get them to buy the products.

 When persuading consumers to purchase a particular product, sellers might use anchoring.
-Sellers often influence consumers’ price perception by anchoring a high reference price and that is an anchor value.
+Sellers often influence consumers' price perception by anchoring a high reference price and that is an anchor value.
 Following are three ways to set the anchor value for consumers.

 Sorting the prices of products

-Sellers usually sort the prices of products from high to low and this method is common seen on the menus of restaurants.
+Sellers usually sort the prices of products from high to low and this method is commonly seen on the menus of restaurants.
 The high prices at the top of the menu act as anchor values in this situation.
 Consumers will have an expectation that the products are all expensive when knowing the relatively high prices of products on the top of the list.
 As a result, they will be pleased to see the cheaper products at the middle and bottom of the list and regard these prices as acceptable or cheaper than expected.
 Therefore, they are more likely to buy these products.

 Decoy

 Decoy effect is defined as a situation where people tend to have a change in preference between two choices when they are showed with a third choice.
 The third choice is called a decoy which is designed to induce consumers to change their preferences.
 The decoy is usually considered as inferior.
 For example, it might be more expensive than option A while having lower quality than option B. In this case, the anchor is the decoy.

 One decoy effect example is the bundle sales.
-For example, many restaurants often sell set meals to their consumers, while simultaneously having the meals’ components sold separately.
-The prices of the meals’ components are the decoy pricing and act as an anchor which enables to make the set meal more valuable to consumers.
-With the decoy effect it generates, the anchor increases consumers’ willingness to pay for the set meals, or the mixed bundles.
+For example, many restaurants often sell set meals to their consumers, while simultaneously having the meals' components sold separately.
+The prices of the meals' components are the decoy pricing and act as an anchor which enables to make the set meal more valuable to consumers.
+With the decoy effect it generates, the anchor increases consumers' willingness to pay for the set meals, or the mixed bundles.

 Incidental prices

 Incidental price is defined as the prices offered or showed by a seller for products which the consumers are not interested in.
-According to the theory, the incidental price serves as an anchor which increases consumers’ willingness to pay.
+According to the theory, the incidental price serves as an anchor which increases consumers' willingness to pay.
 This effect has been widely used in areas such as auctions, online vendors and retailers.

-Individual differences in anchoring

-Personality

-When examining the relationship between personality and individual determinants, such as extroversion and introversion, a relationship between high levels of conscientiousness and extraversion with anchoring biases was identified.
-Nonetheless, when measuring the Big Five personality traits and anchoring susceptibility, no significant correlation was found between personality and anchoring.
-The anchoring effect seems to be present regardless of personality.